 Aspects of the form:

 The exercises are a series of tension-relaxation movements that are performed in a coordinated manner with the breath.
-In most movements, the stretch corresponds to the expiration, but in some of them it happens in reverse, so that the stretching is deeper.
+In some movements, the stretch corresponds to the expiration, but in many others it happens in reverse, so that the stretching is deeper.

 The action of these exercises on the body occurs at the phisical and energetic levels, making qi flow through all the meridians.